-You're not only an instructor within your organization, you may also be an instructor at IFDI.
+You're not only an instructor within your current organization, you can also be an IFDI instructor.

 No, not at all.
 You may remain an instructor within your organization.